 According to reliable sources, the leadership of the military council has been urged by regional leaders to drop the death sentences, asserting that Arman’s return to Khartoum would strengthen efforts to bring peace to Sudan during the interim period.

-n March 2014, a Sudanese court in Sennar issued a death sentence in absentia against Agar and Arman for their participation in a rebellion in Blue Nile State in September 2011.
+In March 2014, a court in Sennar in eastern Sudan issued a death sentence in absentia against Agar, Arman, and 15 other SPLM-N leaders for their participation in a rebellion in Blue Nile state in September 2011.

 The military council is “disinclined to cancel the death sentences” and currently prefers to delay issuing such a decision.

 The military council said they agreed with the opposition forces to dedicate the first six months of the transitional period for peace talks with the rebel groups.